sictweb/bti425-2020/graded-work/assign3.md

 We will inject the last three into the constructor too.

-THen, write the code that will 1) extract the customer identifier value from the URL parameter(s), and then 2) call into the data service to fetch the selected customer.
+Then, write the code that will 1) extract the customer identifier value from the URL parameter(s), and then 2) call into the data service to fetch the selected customer.
 Something like this:

 ![Customer detail constructor](../media/a3/p2-routing-in-detail-constructor.png)